 And then I wake up.
 I’ve never told anyone that.

-*this monologues doesn’t appear in final cut of the film.
+*this monologue doesn’t appear in the final cut of the film.

 How to choose a monologue?